How do you get people to pay attention to your brand online?

 It’s a question which has troubled advertisers for years, and the answer is only getting more difficult to pin down thanks to the continual development of new online platforms.

-In recent years many brands have used their blogs to showcase quality long-form content as a brand calling card – often because they have been told they need to blog.
+brands have used their blogs to showcase quality long-form content as a brand calling card – often because they have been told they need to blog.
 Many find it increasingly difficult to find an audience among the millions of others also pumping out content on a daily basis though.

 You might produce an immaculately researched and entertaining 3000 world blog, only to post it online and get zero response.
 Why is nobody reading you wonder?
 It’s probably because you haven’t built any kind of relationship with your desired audience first.

 In the busy digital world, people just don’t have time to read a huge article from someone they’re not familiar with.
 What you should be doing is building that relationship gradually with quality content which they can consume at a glance, while familiarising themselves with your brand.

 Just think about how quickly you thumb through social feeds on your mobile, ignoring things which don’t immediately catch your eye.
 Your desired audience does the same and, as attention spans are getting shorter, your content needs to get smaller to stand any chance of being noticed.

 Growing mobile platforms

 The quickest and most direct way to connect with an audience is through social media.
 People access this on the move more than ever - more than 70media activity % of all social now happens on mobile devices.